linjing-lab/optimtool/README.md

 In this project, the solution types of problems corresponding to each method are different, so some problems that are not applicable to the method will appear in the actual application process.
 At this time, it can be solved by replacing the method library.
 All methods are designed and encapsulated on the basis of norm, derivative, convex set, convex function, conjugate function, subgradient and optimization theory.
 The algorithms of hybrid-optimization and the application fields of unconstrained-optimization and constrained-optimization are still being updated.
 It is hoped that more people in the industry will provide a good algorithm design framework.

-## Introduce to use Unconstrained-optimization
+## Introduce to use unconstrained-optimization

 There are five mainstream methods, one of which is used to solve the nonlinear least squares problem.